-Mowatt’s contract was extended back in May until the summer of 2021 when a clause was activated by the Yorkshire club, however any extension to that contract is still to be confirmed as numerous clubs now consider a move for the player.
+Mowatt’s contract was extended back in May until the summer of 2021 when a clause was activated by the Yorkshire club who are tipped by betting sites UK to go down, however any extension to that contract is still to be confirmed as numerous clubs now consider a move for the player.

 The Barnsley captain has played in all four of the Tykes’ opening league games and has proved to be an integral cog in their side, he also recorded three goals and eight assists last season in 44 appearances for the club.